p2pu/learning-about-learning-circles/modules/Course Selection/_posts/2019-01-02-read-&-watch.md

 - Of course, you can also simply search on Google or any other search engine for “free online course in <topic>”.
 - Finally, we keep a fairly up to date list of popular courses providers [on our website](https://github.com/p2pu/notes-on-edtech/blob/gh-pages/index.md).
 You can review this to find providers who you may not have heard of before.

-🧶—If there is a topic that you are interested in but can’t find a good course for, let us know on the “<a href="https://community.p2pu.org/t/what-topics-are-missing/2786" target="_blank">What Topics are Missing?</a>” post on the community forum.
 ## Evaluating courses
 You do not need to be an expert in the course material in order to facilitate a learning circle.
 However, whether you are looking on P2PU’s course database or elsewhere on the web, you’ll want to review the course before you create a learning circle.
 A few key points to consider when evaluating courses:
 - Is the course free and do you expect that all resources will remain available for the duration of the learning circle?
 (A Creative Commons license is a good sign!)